What to Expect During the Judging

 What Should You Do?

-1. You should prepare an oral summary of the important points in the project which you can present in no more than 60 seconds.
+1. You should prepare an oral summary of the important points in the project which you can present in no more than 60 seconds — and 30 seconds would be better.
 Your judges will have already read your Project Presentation, so your summary may remind them of questions that occurred to them earlier.

 2. Following your summary, you may find it useful to prepare several short capsule descriptions of important aspects of your project.
 You know your project better than anyone, so you should have the best ideas of what is important, but you could prepare answers for such questions as "Where did you get the idea for this project?"
 "What is special or distinctive about your project?"
 "What is the next thing you would do with your results?"
 "What questions has your project now generated?"
 You might also explicitly prepare for the question you hope the judges will ask.